Peter Ryan (racing driver): Career

-Ryan made his Le Mans debut on June 23 and 24, 1962, partnered by John 'Buck' Fulp, driving the #18 NART Ferrari 250 TRI/61.
+Ryan made his Le Mans debut on 23 and 24 June 1962, partnered by John 'Buck' Fulp, driving the #18 NART Ferrari 250 TRI/61.
 The car completed 150 laps and 15 hours when it was crashed by Ryan.
 "Poor Peter Ryan put his Ferrari in the sandbank at Mulsanne and dug for ages before giving up,.."

-Ryan's last race was in the Coupe Internationale des Juniors Formula Junior race at Rheims, on July 2, 1962.
+Ryan's last race was in the Coupe Internationale des Juniors Formula Junior race at Rheims, on 2 July 1962.
 "First of the heats, run at 10 a.m. round an almost deserted circuit, began as a terrific scrap between Peter Ryan's Ian Walker Lotus, Bill Moss's Gemini, Gardner's Brabham with Love's Cooper and Arundell's Lotus lurking just behind.
 This struggle continued until the 5th lap, when Ryan's Lotus and Bill Moss's Gemini touched as they left the very fast right-hand bend past Gueux.
 Both cars left the road at high speed and were totally wrecked; Bill Moss escaped with minor injuries but Ryan was taken to hospital seriously hurt."
 He succumbed to his injuries in a Paris hospital where he was taken following the accident.

 Peter Garnier, writing in Autocar, said of Peter Ryan: "During his all too-brief-spell on British and Continental circuits, he had proved himself to be extremely skilful and fast, with just that touch of fire which can often indicate the makings of a great driver."

 Peter Ryan was inducted into the Canadian Motorsport Hall of Fame as one of the initial inductees in 1993.